Looking to enroll in ADAPT for Active Duty? Learn more or enroll below.

 TSR Injury Law makes generous donation to ADAPT

-Thank you to the team at TSR Injury Law for supporting Minnesota's Military Families.
-Community support such as this helps us extend our efforts even farther.
-We are so appreciative!
-See more photos.
+Thank you to the team at TSR Injury Law for supporting Minnesota's military families with another generous $10,000 donation for 2019.
+Community support such as this helps support our efforts and we are so appreciative!

 The ADAPT parenting program is an evidence-based parenting program modified to meet the unique needs of military families.
 The program was specifically tailored based on focus groups, interviews with key informants, and research about military families (Gewirtz & Youssef, 2016).